pembasmikuman/Sharaf/README.md

 This is our web development course project where we need to develop a website focusing on client-side scripting using vanilla HTML, CSS and JavaScript.

+## THINGS YOU NEED TO KNOW BEFORE RUNNING

+1. Basically, all page is link to one another, no placeholder and etc.
+2. searching only works on catalog page.

 ## Run Locally